Compact Binary Systems Waveform Generation with Generative Pre-trained Transformer: Results and discussion

-During inference, for each signal source, 10,000 waveforms with random uniform parameter distribution are generated to test GP-GPT's performance.
-By providing the former part of each signal (4,000 sampling points), the following 200 sampling points are extrapolated through CBS-GPT.
-Overlap is defined to evaluate the extrapolation accuracy of the predicted waveform.

-Overlap is calculated between the target waveform and predicted waveform generated by CBS-GPT as stated in Equation \ref{equ:overlap}.
+During inference, overlap is defined to evaluate the extrapolation accuracy of the predicted waveform.
+Overlap is calculated between the target waveform and the predicted waveform generated by CBS-GPT as stated in Eq. \ref{equ:overlap}.
 The overlap $\mathcal{O}$ ranges between $[0,1]$, with values closer to 1 indicating that the predicted waveform is more similar to the target waveform.

 with